-Why may we love Tarantino's "Inglourious Basterds" at our peril
+Why we may love Tarantino's "Inglourious Basterds" at our peril

 One - Having just read "When Jews Attack," a very clever Newsweek review of Quentin Tarantino's recent "Inglourious Basterds," I thought about whether I would go and see this latest frothy tankard of Hollywood soft-core porn.
 I want to, because friends have said it's a lot of fun.
 But having read that review, I wonder if it might be a "Fun With Scapegoats!" kind of fun rather than a relaxing, an uplifting, an ennobling, enlightening, perhaps even bringing-the-human-race-together kind of fun.
 I wonder if it's the kind of fun I used to have when I stuck caterpillars down ant holes and watched them flail for their lives as the ants dragged them inexorably into their horrible tunnels.
 I couldn't exactly call those caterpillars Nazis (much less the ants), but I'm sure I could come up with something in order to justify the fun I was having - they're evil bugs, they destroy the plants we love and enjoy, er, something like that.
 There needs to be some reasonable rationalization in place in order to shut up that "hey, wait, isn't this wrong?" voice.
 In like fashion scapegoating truly works wonders, and Nazis have been making easy ones since before V-E day.
 A textbook case, they're easy to hate without compunction, dehumanize without consequence, and eliminate on film without guilt.
 They did it to themselves, you might say.
 Hm - am I just imagining I heard something like that in a dodgy translation of a scratchy old Hitler speech?